NEWS

 The power of advocacy

 Advocacy is a powerful tool to protect our most vulnerable community members.
-With critical programs like SNAP and Medicaid under attack, as well as the staffing reductions at the Department of Housing and Urban Development (HUD), which oversees critical funding and programs to end homelessness, the ongoing threat to federal funding for nonprofits, the need for sustainable funding for emergency shelters, and much, much more all bubbling up right now that puts people experiencing hunger, homelessness, and poverty at even more risk, advocacy might be the most important tool right now in anti-poverty work.
+With critical programs like SNAP and Medicaid under attack, as well as the staffing reductions at the Department of Housing and Urban Development (HUD), which oversees critical funding and programs to end homelessness, the ongoing threat to federal funding for nonprofits, the attacks against the populations that we serve, the need for sustainable funding for emergency shelters, and much, much more all bubbling up right now that puts people experiencing hunger, homelessness, and poverty at even more risk, advocacy might be the most important tool right now in anti-poverty work.

 This is what social workers do; we don't stand by.

-“This is what social workers do; we don’t stand by,” shares Mark Swann, Executive Director, Preble Street.
+“This is what social workers do; we don’t stand by.
+We have a mission and it drives us,” shares Mark Swann, Executive Director, Preble Street.
 “So much of the growth of Preble Street over the years has been directly related to our advocacy work; it’s a big part of our history as an agency.”

 You play an incredibly important role in our work.
 Your care for others in your community.
 Your advocacy for better policies so that all of us can thrive.
 Your support, from clothing donations to money, so that people have warm socks and shelter.